tolstoyevsky/rocketchat-tests-based-on-splinter/README.md

 ## Getting started

-The following examples are based on the `run_tests.sh` script.
-You can use `run_tests_in_container.sh` instead if you want to run the tests in the Docker container.
-Don't forget to build the Docker image as described in [this section](#docker).

-Now you have the following options:
+You have the following options:
 * run only the general Rocket.Chat tests;
 * run the general Rocket.Chat tests with either all the available Hubot scripts tests (see [Features](#features)) or only with specified ones.

 To run only the general Rocket.Chat tests, go to the root of the project and execute

 ```
-./run_tests.sh
+./run_tests.sh -s rc
 ```

 To run the general Rocket.Chat tests with all the available Hubot scripts, execute